channyeintun/SimpleJavaWebServer/README.md

 Test via simple client
 -----------------------
-1.Run the server 'SimpleJavaWebServer'
+1 Run the server 'SimpleJavaWebServer' \
-1.Then run the client 'SimpleJavaWebClient'
+1 Then run the client 'SimpleJavaWebClient'